joannakl/core109_f19/exam3_sample.markdown

 Here is a quick summary of math topics that you should be reviewing for the final exam.

-1. Approximations, Units, Unit Conversion
-    1.  approximating the values by rounding to "nice" numbers
-    2.  converting from "smaller" units to "larger" units (for example, minutes to hours, inches to miles, etc)
-    3.  converting from "larger" units to "smaller" units (for example, hours to minutes, miles to inches, etc)
-    4.  multiply by 1 trick
 2. Percentages
-    1.  group sizes as percentage of a whole
+    -   group sizes as percentage of a whole
-    2.  pay increases (one+ trick)
+    -   pay increases (one+ trick)
-    3.  discounts
+    -   discounts
-    4.  finding what percent of one amount is another amount
+    -   finding what percent of one amount is another amount
-    5.  inflation - what is your money worth tomorrow
+    -   inflation - what is your money worth tomorrow
 3. Averages
-    1.  averages vs. weighted averages
-    2.  average paradox (Simpson's Paradox)
-    3.  calculating GPA
+    -   calculating GPA
+    -   calculation other average values
 4. Linear growth
-    1.  calculating distance traveled within particular time
+    -   calculating distance traveled within particular time
-    2.  currency exchange
+    -   currency exchange
-    3.  electricity bills (base pay)
+    -   electricity bills (base pay)
-    4.  bonus calculation
+    -   bonus calculation
-    5.  car rental fees
+    -   car rental fees
 5. Exponential growth
-    1.  simple interest vs. compound interest
+    -   interest calculations
-    2.  significance of doubling: rice and chessboard story, toilet paper and the Moon
+    -   significance of doubling: rice and chessboard story, toilet paper and the Moon
-    3.  population growth, generations
-    4.  credit card payments
+    -   credit card payments
-    5.  retirement savings
+    -   retirement savings
-    6. Using the IF-ELSE statement
-    7. Nesting decision structures (IF statements inside other IF statements)
-    8. The IF-ELIF-ELSE statement
-    9. Logical operators (and, or, not)
-6. Logarithms
+6. Probabilities
-    1.  figuring out the exponent, what\_power\_function
-    2.  bacteria growth - how much time does it take for population to double?
-    3.  how many digits/symbols to produce specified number of unique identifiers
+    -  enumerating all possible outcomes of an experiment
+    -  determining the number of all possible outcomes
+    -  calculating probabilities of a given outcome
 7. Statistics
-    1.  interpreting different types of graphs: histograms, dot plots, box plots
-    2.  approximating and calculating mean, median and mode - what kind of information they reveal
+    -   calculating mean, median and mode - what kind of information they reveal
-    3.  scatter plots for numerical data
-    4.  modeling data with linear/quadratic/exponential/logarithmic
-        functions
-    5.  approximating missing data based on the model
+    -   analyzing data distribution based on a histogram
-    6.  categorical data
-    7.  frequency table, relative frequencies, conditional relative frequencies
+    -   working with real data sets